couchbaselabs/CapellaDataStudioBuilds/my-website/docs/Databases-Columnar/LinksManager.md

 # Links Manager

+The Links Manager is the Central Manager for all your Links in the Columnar Instance.

 The Links Manager is a crucial component of Capella DataStudio that allows you to manage connections to various data sources.
 This dialog provides a centralized interface for creating and managing links to different platforms.

 Unlike Couchbase Server, Columnar Collections come in 2 flavors